-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Need: According to the CA Dashboard, our English Learner student group was not large enough to warrant a color on the English Learners Performance Indicator (ELPI).
+Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness 1.1 Action: Long-term English learners (LTEL) and English learners support staff, interventions, and materials Need: According to the 2023 CA Dashboard, our English learner student group was not large enough to warrant a color on the English learners Performance Indicator (ELPI).
 There were 34.4% making progress last year.
 We also examined our reclassification rate of 17% and did a needs assessment on our LTELs.
+The 2024 ELPI was 38.5%.
 Mission View has determined that the ineffectiveness of this action stemmed from the implementation of a new curriculum.
-Accordingly, adjustments will be made to ensure that English Language learners engage with the curriculum successfully in the upcoming three-year LCAP cycle.
+Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills.
+Scope: Limited to Unduplicated Student Group(s) Accordingly, adjustments will be made to ensure that English Language learners engage with the curriculum successfully in the upcoming three-year LCAP cycle.
 These adjustments involve providing additional support to EL staff and allocating more time for data analysis to facilitate more effective interventions.
 Additionally, there will be a heightened emphasis on providing tutoring services for EL and LTEL students.
-Additionally, we will implement a high-quality English Language acquisition program and add additional tutoring and paraprofessional staff to support students in their ELD SGI courses and with System 44 to address the identified needs.
-We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
-Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real- time tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result of
+Additionally, we will implement a high-quality English Language acquisition program and add additional tutoring and paraprofessional staff to support students in their ELD SGI courses to address the identified needs.
+We will address this need by providing an EL Paraprofessional or other trained bilingual support personnel.
+This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
+Students will receive individualized support based on their specific English proficiency level.
+Implementing our Designated and Integrated Language Development (ELD) program is vital in helping every English learner meet the linguistic and academic goals identified by their level of proficiency.
+ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, based on their capacity to successfully advance in their language We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
+Using Integrated and designated unit tests on appropriate ELD & ELA standards, and using real-time tracking, student language proficiency and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
+We will also consider input from the parents of participating students to enhance the quality of the program provided.